nitinkohli/fixed_point_privacy/README.md

 This repository contains 5 notebooks that can be run indepedently of one another (described below).
 Once the environment is setup (as described in Steps 1-5 above), each notebook can be run by executing the cells in order.

-- `accuracy_experiment.ipynb`:
+- `accuracy_experiment.ipynb`: This notebook generates Figures 5 and 6 from the paper, which display the count error and distributional error of various approaches.
+These errors are opertationalized as expected absolute deviation and Wasserstain distance respectively.
+This notebook also contains additional plots using other measures of count error and distributional error as robustness checks.
-- `dataset_visualization.ipynb`: This notebook generates Figure 1 and Figure 4 in the paper.
+- `dataset_visualization.ipynb`: This notebook generates Figures 1 and 4 from the paper.
 Figure 1 displays an example of the data products we study in this paper: a table of counts, with its corresponding distribution of counts.
 Figure 4 display the distribution of counts for the 3 main datasets we use in our experiments.
-- `distribution_privatizer_comparison.ipynb`:
+- `distribution_privatizer_comparison.ipynb`: This notebook generates Figure 3 from the paper, which displays the lower distributional error of our cyclic Laplace mechanism compared to other existing alternatives using Wasserstein distance.
+The notebook also generates plots using KS distance and total deviation instead of Wasserstein distance (demonstrating the efficacy of our method using other measures of distributional accuracy).
-- `epsilon_split_experiment.ipynb`:
+- `epsilon_split_experiment.ipynb`: This notebook contains details of the "rule of thumb" utilized for our experiments, which are detailed in Appendix F of our paper.
+This notebook also generates the values in Table 3 and Figure 8, with additional plots for other datasets.
-- `runtime_experiment.ipynb`:
+- `runtime_experiment.ipynb`: This notebook generates Figure 7 from the paper, which displays the execution time of our approach relative to alternative approaches.

 These notebooks utilize the python packages in the `uv.lock` file, as well as other functionality within the `pets_utilities.py` and `plotting_utilities.py` files.